 Landing Type: Wet.

-Trail Length: Mosquera has no set trail.
+Trail length: Mosquera has no set trail.

 Terrain: Easy and flat.

 Mosquera Islet has only one visitor site.
 After an introduction your naturalist guide will give you free time to explore.
 Suggested activities include exploring the length of the beach, and snorkeling off the shore.
+The big plus for Mosquera visitors is that you have complete freedom here to explore - there are no marked trails to follow, and you can enjoy free time in this untouched wilderness without your guide.

 A wet landing drops visitors onto the pristine white-sand beach, to be greeted by Galapagos sea lions.
 These cute creatures are often curious about human visitors, so don’t be surprised if they come right up to you for a closer inspection.
 Other Galapagos land animals to look for along the beach include Marine iguanas and colorful Sally lightfoot crabs.
+While the Sally Lightfoots are shy and scuttle away between rocks when tourists approach, the marine iguanas are happy to pose for photos.
+The tidal pools along the long, narrow beach are often teeming with life, so you never know exactly what you'll find from one day to another.

 Note: All wildlife sightings are by their very nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.